hapax/hapax.github.io/_posts/2021-02-12-fermi-log-normal.md

 decrease roughly as $1/k$ with $k$ examples.
 So the general strategy for variance reduction is to factorise into things we have seen before.
-We can even use these data points to generate subestimates by geometric averaging.
+We can even use these data points to generate subestimates by geometric averaging.--> But I suspect that $\hat{Z}$ roughly speaking behaves like a *test statistics* for $Z$, with the number of samples corresponding to how many data points for $Z$ we have encountered.
+So we expect that $\text{var}(\varepsilon_Z)$ will approach
+$\text{var}(Z)$ with more exposure to to $Z$.
+This is why we carve into subfactors we understand!

 #### Variance reduction in practice

-I'm not sure there is any particularly good rule of thumb for when to factor.
+I'll end with some tips, or perhaps speculations, on when and how to factor.
 A simple one, however, is as follows: try generating over- and underestimates for the factors and the product.
 In additive notation, go with the *smaller* of